kasrasadeghi/cornerstone/docs/backbone-wisdom.md

       than `(- %a 1)` because the minus and the `1` are close together.

+Memory
+- initialization is not allocation
+  - deinitialization is not unallocation
+- 'make' means 'initialize'
+- 'unmake' means 'deinitialize'
+- 'free' means 'unallocate and deinitialize'
+- TODO consider 'destroy' to replace 'free' and for 'free' to only mean 'unallocate'
+- NOTE this is not yet consistent within the standard library

 Usage
 - prefer `u64` over `i32` and `i64`
 - You can declare any function in the C standard library and use them,